yattee/yattee/README.md

 ## License and Liability

 Yattee and its components is shared on [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.

-Contributors take no responsibility for the use of the tool (Point 16. of the license).
-We strongly recommend you abide by the valid official regulations in your country.
-Furthermore, we refuse liability for any inappropriate use of the tool, such as downloading materials without proper consent.

 This tool is an open source software built for learning and research purposes.